Williston searches for artists to bring new city banners to life

 Williston is looking for a few talented artists to bring some color to the city.

 Artists must be at least 16 and live within 75 miles of Williston to enter the competition.
-All artists may submit up to 3 original designs.
-All designs must fit the theme of ‘Community Reflections’, and can be done in any form of 2D art.
+All artists may submit up to three original designs.
+All designs must fit the theme of “Community Reflections” and can be done in any form of 2D art.
 All work will be resized and finalized upon being selected.

-Designs to be entered in the competition must not have previously been sold or reproduced, be offensive of contain representation of any traffic signals or signs, include any breach of intellectual property, or promote any form of business, conduct or viewpoint.
+Designs to be entered in the competition must not have previously been sold or reproduced, be offensive or contain a representation of any traffic signals or signs, include any breach of intellectual property, or promote any form of business, conduct or viewpoint.

 Entries will be accepted from not until June 30.